 As the FPGA can offer a high degree of parallelization, applications that require a high number of parallel units or hardware acceleration are good candidates for this platform.
-For example this platform is going to be used in the MARI-Sens project for signal classification at the edge.
+For example, this platform is going to be used in the MARI-Sense project for signal classification at the edge.

-Embedded Design Verification For many applications the FPGA is overkill device to have.
-However you may be able to test the real-time embedded firmware, without any performance impact if you use the FPGA for capturing processor data.
-For example stack checking in hardware is very efficient and accurate.
-So you can use the combined system to trace events, check stacks, and any other aspects of your embedded system before you deploy it and gain more confidence of the quality of your product.
+Embedded Design Verification For many applications the FPGA is an overkill device to have.
+However, you may be able to test the real-time embedded firmware, without any performance impact if you use the FPGA for capturing processor data.
+For example, stack checking in hardware is very efficient and accurate.
+So you can use the combined system to trace events, check stacks, and any other aspects of your embedded system before you deploy it and gain more confidence in the quality of your product.

 Well, why should I use this platform